Ford CEO pay rose 11 percent to $29.5 million in 2011

 Mulally, 66, got $2 million in salary and $5.5 million in cash bonuses.
 Including stock options and equity awards, his compensation was $29.5 million, up from $26.5 million in 2010.

-Since Mulally became head of the company in 2006, he has led the automaker’s turnaround, steering through the financial crisis without resorting to a federal bailout like its Detroit rivals General Motors Co and Chrysler Group LLC.
+Since Mulally became head of the company in 2006, he has led the automaker’s turnaround, steering through the financial crisis without resorting to a federal bailout like its Detroit rivals General Motors Co (GM.N) and Chrysler Group LLC FIA.MI.

 Last year, Ford reported $20.2 billion in net income, its best performance in more than a decade and reinstated its quarterly dividend for the first time since 2006.